GSG 5 Replacement Screw Set

 1. Make sure you have every piece.
 Compare the enclosed list with the parts.
 Match each screw with it's nut.
 Let me know if something is missing and I'll send a replacement.
 Work on a clear table top - the parts are small and will be hard to find in that shag carpet.
 Yes, I will send a free replacement if you lose one.

-2. The nuts can be difficult to get into their openings.
-Try this: Start each nut on it's corresponding screw a turn or two and set it in the hole.
-Then remove the screw and insert it on the opposite side.
+nut on it's corresponding screw a turn or two and set it in the hole.
+Then

-4. Get the screw almost tight and then back it out half a turn and tighten it again.
-Do this a couple of times - you'll notice it turns just little tighter each time.
-This is especially important on the button cap bolt jacket screws.
+4. Get the screw almost tight and then back it out half a turn and tighten it

-5. Don't overdo it - these screws are much stronger than the originals and much more torque can be applied.
-Don't strip something using your herculean strength and don't send me a nasty note if you do.
-This has already happened.
-Don't overdo it!
+5. Don't overdo it - these screws are much stronger than the originals and much

 6. These screws will stay tight, but should still be occasionally checked.
 Especially the bolt jacket screws.
 One of these is easily accessible when the bolt assembly is removed for cleaning and should be a good indicator of the state of the other two.
 If it's even a little loose, disassemble the bolt assembly and re-tighten all three.
 These are the most crucial screws on your carbine to keep tight.
 You may wish to add a small lock washer to these.
 I don't have lock washers on mine.

-Remove top cover of bolt.
-The firing pin spring is captured underneath this cover.
-It will not be removable at this point but keep you hand over it just in case.
+cover.
+It will not be removable at this point but keep you hand over it just in

 Also take note when removing the 2 main springs.
-There is a narrow end and a wider end to the springs.
-The narrow end goes in and touches the breech-housing.
-If you put them on backwards the springs will bind in the breech housing.
+There is a narrow end and a

 These are the bolt jacket screws.